lesreddy/tw-tetris/readme.md

 1. Follow this link to the developers [Github Repository Page](https://github.com/lesreddy/tw-tetris).

-2. Click the big green button which says "Clone or download".
+2. Click the big green button which says ```Clone or download```.

-3. Copy the clone URL for the repository by highlighting it with the cursor and using `control c` or by clicking the little clipboard with an arrow on it.
+3. Copy the clone URL for the repository by highlighting it with the cursor and using ```ctrl c``` or by clicking the little clipboard with an arrow on it.

 4. Open your terminal in your IDE.